 Today's world demands more from us than decorating other people's ideas.

-Recently, I responded to a question on an Internet design forum I help moderate.
-The question bemoaned do-it-yourself Internet websites, like Canva, threatening to make designers obsolete.
+Recently, I responded to a question on GDF, a graphic design forum I help moderate.
+The question criticized do-it-yourself Internet websites, like Canva, threatening to make designers obsolete.
 Below is an edited version of my response.

 There are increasingly fewer reasons why small business owners — the kind who think in terms of one-off projects — need to hire designers to do what they can do online for much cheaper.
 These clients, for better or worse, don't think in terms of award-winning, one-of-a-kind design — they just want their sales flyers or business cards to work and look reasonably nice.
 If they can get that done cheap, fast and to their satisfaction without the hassle of dealing with a designer, they'll do it.